urbit/urbit.org-reloaded/content/using/install.md

 - Getting an invitation from a friend
 - Purchasing an Urbit ID from a third party, such as [urbit.live](https://urbit.live), [OpenSea](https://opensea.io), [planet.market](https://planet.market/), or [Urbit Marketplace](https://urbitmarketplace.com/).

-Note that if you buy a planet from opensea you may have to change its star, ask around in the `urbit-community` chat as a comet first for help before purchasing.
+Note that when you buy a planet you may have to escape its star if the star your planet is linked to isn't operating.
+Ask around in the `urbit-community` chat as a comet first for help before purchasing.

 If you already have a planet and need to escape its star, see [Escaping A Sponsor](@/using/operations/using-your-ship.md#escape).